aldoz-a/MySSL/README.md

 This is currently a beta version, and uses a very simple Makefile: so to generate and test the MySSL library you need to do some manual steps:

-1. go to the src directory and generate the library with "make clean && make".
+1. Go to the src directory and generate the library with "make clean && make".
    This generates a shared-library (libmyssl.so) and copies it to the tests/lib directory.
 The header file myssl.h is also copied to the tests/include directory.
-2. position yourself in the tests directory and generate the two test programs (sslserver and sslclient) with "make clean && make".
+2. Position yourself in the tests directory and generate the two test programs (sslserver and sslclient) with "make clean && make".
-3. see the "Testing" paragraph of this file to see how to execute a simple test of the MySSL library using two terminals.
+3. See the "Testing" paragraph of this file to see how to execute a simple test of the MySSL library using two terminals.
-4. note that in this beta version the library is not installed automatically, so to perform the test you can install the libmyssl.so in the system or you can do a temporary installation in both two terminals in this way:
+4. Note that in this beta version the library is not installed automatically, so to perform the test you can install the libmyssl.so in the system or you can do a temporary installation in both two terminals in this way:

    export LD_LIBRARY_PATH="~/path-of-myssl-package/tests/lib"

-The next version of the MySSL library will use Autotools to generate and install automatically and to make the package portable to many Unix-like systems.
+The next version of the MySSL library will use Autotools to build and install automatically and to make the package portable to many Unix-like systems.